DmitryBondarenko1/solid-spoon/ConsoleColor.md

 **Customizing Console View**

-IntelliJ IDEA enables you to define your habitual view for the application console.
+IntelliJ IDEA enables you to define your habitual view of the application console.
 So doing, you can individually configure color, font style and highlighting rules for input, error, and output messages.

 **To customize console view**